OwenCookman/owen-webdev/README.md

 13. Select the button "Open App" in the top right corner and wait for the home page to load.

 ## Acknowledgements
 - My family and friends for testing this project and reporting back to me with any issues.

 - My mentor [Simen Daehlin](https://www.linkedin.com/in/simendaehlin/) for his brilliant tutelage

-- [Joke Heyndels](https://github.com/Wings30306) for her guidance in squashing bugs
+- [Joke Heyndels](https://github.com/Wings30306) for her guidance in squashing particularly tricky bugs